Zequez/logseq-vault/pages/Integrity.md

 	- I do what I stand for
 		- Be that person
 		- Integrity is necessary to take a stand for the other bright principles
-	- I follow the rules and standards of every organization or government that I'm participant on; unless -
+	- I follow the rules and standards of every organization or government that I'm participant on; unless you are in integrity if you say I don't
+	-